 That is what Fitts does in her article, and her conclusions, though startling, are firmly based.

-In particular, the word virus becomes a hinge between the two domains.
+Significantly, the word ‘virus’ becomes a hinge between the two domains.

 “Just as Gates installed an operating system in our computers, now the vision is to install an operating system in our bodies and use ‘viruses’ to mandate an initial installation followed by regular updates.”